KRIGOLSON TEACHING

 Research Article: Generalized Motor Programs

-Day Five: Practice Distribution and Randomization (Oct 5, 2020)
+Introductory 5: Practice Distribution and Randomization

 Quiz Questions and Videos